Extension Master Gardener℠ Volunteers

 Extension Master Gardener initial training prepares you to be a Master Gardener volunteer.
 The course introduces a wide range of horticultural topics, with a focus on finding research-based information and sharing the science behind sustainable gardening practices.
 Initial training includes:

 - Minimum of 40 hours of instruction

-- For 2021, the classes will run Tuesdays and Fridays, 9a-12p, beginning September 7th and ending November 5th
+- The classes will be in-person at the Cooperative Extension Office, 25 Referendum Drive, Building N, and run Tuesdays and Fridays, 9a-12p, beginning September 7th and ending November 5th

 - Taught by Extension staff and local experts

 - Topics include, but not limited to, soils and plant nutrients, turf, insects, diseases, Integrated Pest Management, food production, herbaceous, woody and native plants, wildlife, landscape design and more.

 - Take-home or in-class, open-book exam

 - Intern Project